R116 helicopter crash deaths inquest hears visibility was ‘very poor and dense’ - NewsBreak

 He also said the doctor he consulted about the injured fisherman did not object to his decision to send a recue helicopter out to the boat, saying he would make the same decision today.

-Michael Scott, a commander of Rescue 118, told the inquest that while rescuing the injured fisherman he was told that R116 was missing.
+Michael Scott, a commander of Recue 118, told the inquest that while rescuing the injured fisherman he was told that R116 was missing.

 While making their way back to land, they passed close to Blackrock Island where “almost immediately” they saw strobes and debris in the water.